LENS-TUGraz/APEX/Results/Evaluation_Results/Readme.md

 ---

-Each NTS approach subfolder contains detailed evaluation results specific to that method for the respective protocol.
+Each NTS approach subfolder contains evaluation results specific to that method for the respective protocol.

 # Application Requirements (ARs)